ostadabbas/3d-facial-landmark-detection-and-tracking/README.md

 More details is in the paper ["Infant Contact-less Non-Nutritive Sucking Pattern Quantification via Facial Gesture Analysis"](https://arxiv.org/pdf/1906.01821.pdf).

 ## Citation
-If you find our work useful in your research please consider citing our papers:
+If you find our work useful in your research, please consider citing our papers:

 @INPROCEEDINGS{facial2018yin,